Basic Self Care Tips for Caregivers

 Think Positive Thoughts

+This is one of the best self-care ideas for caregivers, but also one of the most challenging.
 The argument for this one: I don’t naturally have positive thoughts.
 For this we have one, simple idea!

 • Go on the internet or in your box of cards or your bookshelf and find something that makes you smile.
 Hopefully even smile from the inside.
 A note, a meme, a quote, a Bible verse, a sentence from your favorite book … any words that make you feel good.
 Then, type or write those words out and keep them in your pocket/wallet/purse/desk/wherever you keep the things you actually use.
 These words are now your mantra.
 When you have no positive thoughts naturally, keep one in your pocket.